 Each year a Candidate Forum is held.
-The Candidate Forum for the president-elect candidates is held from 2:00 - 2:30 pm in the main Council meeting room, following the Town Hall meeting.
-The Candidate Forum for the

-Council officer candidates (every other year) and Board of Directors candidates is held from 2:45 pm - 4:30 pm in each of the Reference Committee meeting rooms with the candidates rotating between rooms.
-Members of the Candidate Forum Subcommittee moderate each session with the candidates.
-Candidates answer questions and declare their views on issues facing emergency medicine.
-An informal reception is held for members to personally meet and speak with candidates.
+This year the Candidate Forum for the president-elect candidates will be held from 2:00-2:30 pm in the main Council meeting room, following the Town Hall meeting.
+The Candidate Forum for the Council officer candidates and Board of Directors candidates will be held from 2:45 pm -4:30 pm in each of the Reference Committee meeting rooms with the candidates rotating between rooms.
+Members of the Candidate Forum Subcommittee will moderate each session with the candidates.
+Candidates will answer questions and declare their views on issues facing emergency medicine.
+An informal reception will be held for members to personally meet and speak with candidates.
 All councillors are encouraged to attend the Candidate Forum and the reception that follows.